Penalties guidance: the correct legal entity

 J Jones Ltd

-When issuing warning letters and penalty notices a copy should be sent to any Accountant who is acting for the business, providing that we have authority of the business to deal with them directly for MLR matters.
+When issuing warning letters and penalty notices a copy should be sent to any Accountant who is acting for the business, providing that we have authority of the business to deal with them directly for AML matters.